bcnodeobc/integrationhub/docs/getting-started.rst

     }

-2. Change header value under Authorization's key with token value from previous step.
+2. Change header value under Authorization's key with token value from previous step and add OBC in front of the token.

-3. Enjoy !
+3. Enjoy !.

 Authors